 When it comes to the Telco industry, it is a big paradigm shift.
 NFV was originally developed with VNF in mind which is one large piece of monolithic software on a virtual machine, whereby the latest trend is the transition to cloud native CNFs which are lightweight, agile, and containerized.
 Therefore it is important to know about cloud native in general.

 And who else is better to look for definition of cloud native than the CNCF body ( Cloud Native Computing Foundation).

-Here I have made the text bold which are the necessary components of cloud native and moving forward we define them one by one.
+Here I have made the text bold which are the necessary components of cloud native ( as per CNCF) and moving forward we define them one by one.